- Home

 With that said, we’ve pulled together a few practical tips for making and maintaining friendships as we get older, as well as some additional resources you can use to forge connections, or if you’re feeling lonely.
 Because, as author Jerry Sternin says, “It’s easier to act your way into a new way of thinking, than think your way into a new way of acting.”

-1. Make time in your schedule for socialising and protect it
+1. Make and protect time in your schedule to socialise

 Time spent with friends is often seen as a bonus, rather than a necessity.
-We think of it as something we might be lucky enough to get around to once everything else in our lives is ticked off – like work, housekeeping, exercise, etc.
+We think of it as something we might be lucky enough to get around to once everything else in our lives is ticked off – like work, housekeeping, exercise, and so on.

-However, considering the huge impact friendships can have on our health and wellbeing, perhaps social time should be treated (at the very least) as equally important as everything else in our lives.
+However, considering the huge impact friendships can have on our health and wellbeing, perhaps social time should be treated (at the very least) as equally important to everything else in our lives.

 We often wait until we have plans before we look for space in our calendar, which is why social arrangements can get pushed to one side.
 But, by always having time allotted for friendship, we can protect time spent with our mates and reap the benefits that these connections provide.